 1. Choose the right glass type

 To get that perfect smooth frosted look, the first and foremost task is to examine the type of glass to be used.
 The amount of lead present in the glass affects the quality of laser engraving as it retains the heat from the laser and may cause the glass to fracture.
 Cast glasses which have less lead content and have a homogeneous structure are more suitable for laser engraving.
 Crystal glasses are not a good choice because they have higher lead content.
-Still, if you want to create that frost looks on a crystal, you need to go through some trial tests.
+Still, if you want to create that frost looks on a crystal, you .
 Perfect etching depends on the composition and quality of any glass.

 2. Lower dots per inch (DPI)